Do Vibrating Foam Rollers Work Better Than Regular Ones? | 321 STRONG Answers

 ### How long should I foam roll to see results with a regular roller?

 Roll each muscle group for 60 to 90 seconds per session.
-Consistency matters more than duration: rolling four to five times per week delivers better long-term flexibility and recovery gains than occasional long sessions.
-Most users notice meaningful soreness reduction within two to three weeks of consistent use.
+Consistency matters more than duration: rolling four to five times per week delivers better long-term flexibility and recovery than occasional long sessions.
+Most users notice significant soreness reduction within two to three weeks of consistent use.
 See [Is It Bad to Foam Roll Every Day?](/blog/is-it-bad-to-foam-roll-every-day) for frequency guidance.

 ## Related Questions